vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-limitations.md

 - `GRANT ROLE`
 - `REVOKE ROLE`

-For more information about the preceding statements, see[Nebula Graph Database Manual](https://docs.nebula-graph.io/2.0.1/7.data-security/1.authentication/2.management-user/)
+For more information about the preceding statements, see[User management](../../7.data-security/1.authentication/2.management-user.md)
 -->

 ## Browser

-We recommend that you use Chrome to get access to Studio.
+We recommend that you use the latest version of Chrome to get access to Studio.